Ovsjah/odin_flight_booker/README.md

 2. Choose from among a list of eligible flights
 3. Enter passenger information for all passengers
 4. Enter billing information
-5. Send an async email with the link to the booking information
+5. Check the email with booking info in your mailbox

 ## Tech Stack
-Bootstrap4, Sidekiq, Redis
+ActiveJob, Bootstrap4, Sidekiq, Redis, SendGrid